 So, for example, let's say there are 20 people running for five at-large seats and 15 of those individuals enjoy the support of 60% of the delegates, and the remaining five enjoy the support of the other 40%.
+The 60% of the delegates are forced to split up their five votes among 15 candidates.

-With our current method of plurality voting, none of the individuals who have majority support win a seat and all of those who have less than majority support get on the committee.
+Hence, with our current method of plurality voting, none of the individuals who have majority support win a seat and all of those who have less than majority support get on the committee.

-Also, with plurality voting delegates are subject to the "wasted vote" argument, in that they may feel compelled to vote for a candidate that has a chance of winning, rather than a "dark-horse" candidate they believe in.
+Also, with plurality voting delegates are subject to the "wasted vote" argument, in that they can only vote for 5 candidates and may feel compelled to vote for a candidate that has a chance of winning, rather than a "dark-horse" candidate they believe in.

-Solution: Allow delegates to vote for as many candidates as they approve of (aka approval voting) for selecting at-large members of the National Committee.
+Allow delegates to vote for as many candidates as they approve of (aka approval voting) for selecting at-large members of the National Committee.